Basic course information

 • Find and practice previous exam questions and solutions.

-• Exam preparation café in the S-huset reading hall (læsesalen) from 10:00 to 16:00 on Monday, May 20 - Thursday 23.
-May 2024.
-A TA will be present to help with questions.
+• Exam preparation café in the Library or the S-huset reading hall (læsesalen) from 10:00 to 16:00 on (Date TBA).
+A TA will be present to help.

 • If you have any question regarding exams, then please contact [the study administration][HTTPS://www.inside.dtu.dk/en/undervisning/faglig/vejledningstilbud/studieadministration]